influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/analyzing-logs.md

 ## Logs in dashboards
 An incredibly powerful way to analyze log data is by creating dashboards that include log data.
-This is possible by using the [Table graph type](/chronograf/v1.6/guides/visualization-types/#table) to display log data in your dashboard.
+This is possible by using the [Table visualization type](/chronograf/v1.6/guides/visualization-types/#table) to display log data in your dashboard.

 ![Correlating logs with other metrics](/img/chronograf/v1.6/logs-dashboard-correlation.gif)